BIBLIOGRAPHY

 This website provides a forum for creative people to suggest better ways of doing common things, such as designing brakelights, cutting tools, pool cleaners and everything else.
 It is run by two Yale professors with an entrepreneurial bent.
 There is no particular focus on waste avoidance but it does bring out the ability of ordinary people to look past conventional design while trusting in their own imaginations.

-The Next Phase of Internet linking
+The Next Phase of Internet linking by Kevin Kelly on TED

 2007